Edmund Jenings (governor): Career

 Emigrating to Virginia when perhaps 20 years old, Jenings settled in York County near the colonial capital (which moved from Jamestown to Williamsburg during his service as discussed below).
-Appointed the colony's attorney general in 1680 (accounts differ as to whether Jenings arrived with a commission from Britain or a simple letter of introduction), he continued to serve until at least 1691 and possibly until 1700, with interruptions, as discussed below.
-Appointed to the Virginia Governor's Council in 1681, Jenings may have continued to serve until shortly before his death, although some scholars believe he was deposed during trips to Britain, and he was clearly involved in controversies during his final years.
+Appointed the colony's attorney general in 1680 (accounts differ as to whether Jenings arrived with a commission from England or a simple letter of introduction), he continued to serve until at least 1691 and possibly until 1700, with interruptions, as discussed below.
+Appointed to the Virginia Governor's Council in 1681, Jenings may have continued to serve until shortly before his death, although some scholars believe he was deposed during trips to England, and he was clearly involved in controversies during his final years.

 Colonial officer to governor

+As attorney general, one of Jening's responsibilities remained resolving the aftermath of Bacon's Rebellion, nearly a decade earlier.
+Jenings did so in part by not confiscating the estates of all former rebels after their deaths, but allowing them be left in the hands of their nearest relatives.

-In 1684-1685 Jenings accompanied Col. William Byrd, as well as Virginia Governor Lord Howard of Effingham and New York Governor Col. Thomas Dugan, as well as Ralph Wormeley Jr., Stevens V. Courtland, John Spragg and magistrates from Albany, New York in negotiations with the Seneca helped secure a treaty with the Senecas and other northern tribes.
-In 1696, when Wormeley was having difficulties in fulfilling his duties as the colony's secretary of state, Jenings was named his deputy.
-On January 1, 1702, the King's Council formally named Jenings as the Colony's secretary, but not until Wormeley's death did Jenings present his commission to the Virginia governor's council, on June 20, 1702.
-The following year he was given leave to go to England a second time, and as in the two previous years petitioned the House of Burgesses to receive the commissions owed him for issuing appointments as that job required.
+In 1684-1685 Jenings accompanied Col. William Byrd, Virginia Governor Lord Howard of Effingham, New York Governor Col. Thomas Dongan, Ralph Wormeley Jr., Stevens V. Courtland, John Spragg, and magistrates from Albany, New York to negotiate with the Seneca.
+This negotiation helped secure a treaty with the Senecas and other northern tribes.
+In 1696, when Wormeley was having difficulties fulfilling his duties as the colony's secretary of state, Jenings was named his deputy.
+On January 1, 1702, the King's Council formally named Jenings as the Colony's Secretary.
+But it was not until Wormeley's death that Jenings presented his commission to the Virginia governor's council, on June 20, 1702.
+The following year he was given leave to go to England a second time, and as in the two previous years, petitioned the House of Burgesses to receive the commissions owed him for issuing appointments as that job required.
 William Cocke received the royal warrant as the colonial secretary in 1712, but when Cocke died in 1720, Jenings again was appointed the colony's secretary, this time by Lt.
 Gov. Alexander Spotswood.